-Meet the Attorney: Chuck Sheldon
+Meet the Team: Chuck Sheldon

-In our latest installment of Meet the Attorney, we would like to introduce you to San Francisco-based partner, Chuck Sheldon.
+In our latest installment of Meet the Team, we would like to introduce you to San Francisco-based partner, Chuck Sheldon.
 Chuck has been with Walsworth for almost 10 years and focuses his practice on toxic tort, asbestos, and related product liability claims.

 Chuck is an Arizona native and will forever consider himself a “displaced Arizonan” despite the small detail that he has lived in Northern California much longer than he ever did in AZ.
 He loved growing up there, misses it from time to time, and still maintains many parts of the Arizona state of mind.
 He found his way to Northern California via UC Berkeley, and then stayed in the area through law school at UC Hastings College of Law in San Francisco.